Delhi, Ontario

 Delhi (/ˈdɛlhaɪ/; DEL-hy) refers to both a former township and unincorporated community located off of the junction of Ontario Highways 59 and 3.
 Delhi is known as the "Heart of Tobacco Country."
-Prior to 1880, this community was known for its lumber industry.
-One of the Communities in Norfolk County, Ontario, Delhi, had a population of 4,240 at the time of the 2016 Census.
+Prior to 1880, the community was known for its lumber industry.
+A community of Norfolk County, Delhi, had a population of 4,240 at the time of the 2016 Census.

-Founded by Frederick Sovereen (spelled Sovereign by a few sources), the settlement was called Sovereen's Corners or Sovereign's Corners and was located in Middleton Township.
-Later, the community was renamed Fredericksburg and, in 1856, to its present-day name of Delhi.
+Founded by Frederick Sovereen (spelled "Sovereign" by a few sources), the settlement was called Sovereen's Corners or Sovereign's Corners and was located in Middleton Township.
+Later, the community was renamed Fredericksburg and in 1856 to its present-day name of Delhi.
 The name is usually attributed locally to a postmaster honouring the major city of Delhi, India.